 Where Do Abusers Get Prescription Painkillers?

 In a National Survey on Drug Use and Health, those 12 years and older were asked how they obtained prescription drugs of abuse.
 Over 50 percent who used pain relievers said they got them 'from a friend or relative for free', or they stole them.

 Tramadol and Hydrocodone Are Now More Strictly Prescribed

 In 2014 many of the rules surrounding refills for prescription painkillers changed.
-On October 6, 2014, the final Drug Enforcement Administration (DEA) rule on changing hydrocodone combination products like Lortab and Vicodin from schedule III to schedule II.
+On October 6, 2014, the Drug Enforcement Administration (DEA) finalized a rule that changed hydrocodone combination products like Lortab and Vicodin from schedule III to schedule II.

-Constipation Can Be a Dangerous Side Effect of Opioids
+Constipation: A Dangerous Side Effect of Opioids

 Opioids cause constipation by binding to intestinal receptors and slowing down your bowel movements.
-If you take an opioid for pain, and have less than three bowels movements per week, with straining, hard stools, or incomplete bowel emptying, you may need a short-term laxative or a prescription agent for opioid-induced constipation such asZ:
+If you take an opioid for pain, and have less than three bowels movements per week -- with straining, hard stools, or incomplete bowel emptying -- you may need a short-term laxative or a prescription agent for opioid-induced constipation such asZ:

 Experts Don’t Recommend Opioids For All Pain

-Acetaminophen in Combo Painkillers Can Be Dangerous
+Tylenol (acetaminophen) in Painkillers Can Be Dangerous, Too

 OTCs: Ibuprofen, Naproxen or Acetaminophen Are Effective for Pain

 Another bonus: these medications are very cost effective.
 However, over-the-counter drugs can have side effects, too, especially if used at high doses.
-Talk to your doctor about the proper dose for you or your child.
+Talk to your doctor about the proper dose and length of treatment for you or your child.

-Finished: Top 11 Truths About Narcotic Painkiller Meds
+Finished: Top Truths About Narcotic Painkiller Meds

 - National Institute on Drug Abuse.
 The Science of Drug Abuse and Addiction.
 Infographics.
 Accessed March 22, 2018 at http://www.drugabuse.gov/related-topics/trends-statistics/infographics

 - National Institute on Drug Abuse.
 The Science of Drug Abuse and Addiction.
 Frequently Asked Questions.
-Accessed 2/10/2017 at http://www.drugabuse.gov/frequently-asked-questions#quickly
+3/2017.
+Accessed March 22, 2018 at http://www.drugabuse.gov/frequently-asked-questions#quickly

 - The United States Department of Justice.
 Office of Public Affairs.
 Attorney General Holder, Calling Rise in Heroin Overdoses ‘Urgent Public Health Crisis,’ Vows Mix of Enforcement, Treatment.
-Accessed 2/10/2017 at http://www.justice.gov/opa/pr/2014/March/14-ag-246.html
+Accessed March 22, 2018 at http://www.justice.gov/opa/pr/2014/March/14-ag-246.html